Lombiq/Hastlayer-SDK/Docs/WorkingWithHastlayer.md

 - FPGAs are low-power devices running on small clock frequencies (few 100Mhz at most), so we need to be cautious with clock cycles.
 - On an FPGA you can do a lot of simpler operations (like variable assignments, arithmetic on smaller numbers) in a single clock cycle even without parallelization.
-- However it's only useful to look at FPGAs for performance enhancements if your code can be massively parallelized on a `Task` level.
+- However it's only useful to look at FPGAs for performance enhancements if your code is compute-bound and can be massively parallelized on a `Task` level.

 So to write fast code with Hastlayer you need implement massively parallel algorithms and avoid code that adds unnecessary clock cycles.
 What are the clock cycle sinks to avoid?